chromium-cheri/openscreen/docs/trace_logging.md

 ## Tracing Functions
 All of the below functions rely on the Platform Layer's IsTraceLoggingEnabled() function.
-When logging is disabled, either for the specific category of trace logging which the Macro specifies or for TraceCategory::Any in all other caes, the below functions will be treated as a NoOp.
+When logging is disabled, either for the specific category of trace logging which the Macro specifies or for TraceCategory::Any in all other cases, the below functions will be treated as a NoOp.

 ### Synchronous Tracing
+  `TRACE_SCOPED_THIS(category)`
+    If logging is enabled for the provided category, this function will trace the current function using its pretty macro name, until the current scope ends with name as provided.
+When this call is used, the Trace ID Hierarchy and function name will be determined automatically and the caller does not need to worry about it and, as such,
+    **this call should be used in the majority of synchronous tracing cases**.

   `TRACE_SCOPED(category, name)`
-    If logging is enabled for the provided category, this function will trace the current function until the current scope ends with name as provided.
-    When this call is used, the Trace ID Hierarchy will be determined automatically and the caller does not need to worry about it and, as such, **this call should be used in the majority of synchronous tracing cases**.
+    Similar to TRACE_SCOPED_THIS, however the function name is manually given instead of derived from the preprocessor.

   `TRACE_SCOPED(category, name, traceId, parentId, rootId)`
     If logging is enabled for the provided category, this function will trace